silver-su/Hyper_Personalised_Content_Discovery/README.md

 # Overview

-To revolutionize the OTT platform’s user experience by integrating Generative AI with MongoDB Atlas for advanced content search and personalized recommendations.
+This project serves as a groundbreaking demonstration of how Generative AI, integrated with MongoDB Atlas Developer Data Platform, can revolutionize the OTT platform user experience by enabling advanced content search and hyper-personalized recommendations.

 # Justification